Chamonix for non-skiers

 Day trips

-The walled city of Annecy is very picturesque in winter — it’s an hour or so to drive, or the Chamonix Tourist Office arranges weekly coach trips — check the site for times.
-Geneva is also just an hour away by car or bus, and Lausanne is also close by
+The walled city of Annecy is very picturesque in winter – it’s an hour or so to drive, or the Chamonix Tourist Office arranges weekly coach trips – check the site for times.
+Geneva is also just an hour away by car or bus, and the elegant lakeside towns of Montreux, Vevey and Lausanne are also close by.

 An hour’s drive through the Mont Blanc Tunnel is Italy.
 Have a day in the cheerful traditional town of Courmayeur– great Italian food and friendly bars.